docEdub/kb/Csound WASM build instructions.md

-## Csound WASM build instructions

-Developing @csound/wasm through @csound/browser:
-Go to csound/wasm, type `yarn link`, then go to csound/wasm/browser and type `yarn link @csound/wasm` and yarn will create a symlink to the local @csound/wasm and try to build with your local wasm binary.

 ## Building instructions from Steven Yi's Discord reply (with some fixes) ...
 1. download yarn
 2. download nix (https://nixos.org/download.html, the curl command works fine on mac)